un1versal/revamped.themes/README.md

 ###### :wrench: Contributing

-I would be honoured and extremely thankful if you decided to submit pull-request back for the improvements and changes you make using the PSD sources or that you made yourself.
+I would be honoured and thankful if you decided to submit pull-request back for the improvements and changes you make using the PSD sources or that you made yourself.

-PR's (pull-requests) should be submitted to this tree.
+PSD's: PR's [pull requests](https://help.github.com/articles/using-pull-requests/) submitted to [un1versal/revamp-confluence-psds](https://github.com/un1versal/revamp-confluence-psds)

 ###### :beer: Buying me a cold beer is a simple way to say thank you.